Relintai/pandemonium_engine_docs/03_usage/20_export/11_exporting_for_ios.md

 # Exporting for iOS

-See also:

-    This page describes how to export a Pandemonium project to iOS.
-    If you're looking to compile export template binaries from source instead, read `doc_compiling_for_ios`.

 These are the steps to load a Pandemonium project in Xcode.
 This allows you to build and deploy to an iOS device, build a release for the App Store, and do everything else you can normally do with Xcode.